 lights of this Oriental Pearl.
 Peak Tower with its famous wok-like architecture stands at the exit of Peak Tram.
 The amazing Ripley's Believe It or Not!
 Odditorium, the exciting Peak Explorer Motion Simulator, and relaxing terraces and restaurants are among the favorite stops at this entertainment center.
 Another favorite attraction is the Madame Tussaud Wax Museum with figures of celebrities including local movie star Jackie Chan.
 Additionally, on the northern hillside of the Peak, you can see the Zoological and Botanical Garden.

 Wong Tai Sin Temple

-Wong Tai Sin Temple, patterned after an ancient Chinese palace and rich in Chinese culture, is the most famous temple in Hong Kong.
+Wong Tai Sin Temple, patterned after an ancient Chinese palace and rich in Chinese culture, is the most famous temple in the city.
 Fortunetellers are active there.
 Besides the Wong Tai Sin Temple, another two famous temples in the city are the Man Mo Temple and Po Lin Monastery.

 Hong Kong Island

-Hong Kong Island, the heart of Hong Kong, is the center of economy, politics, entertainment and shopping.
+HK Island, the heart of the city, is the center of economy, politics, entertainment and shopping.
 Two days is usually enough for visitors who want to see the main attractions on the island.
-From the Central District to Causeway Bay in Northern Hong Kong Island is the main commercial, shopping and entertainment area; the residential area is from Tin Hau to Chai Wan on the eastern part of the island; and southern part of the island is the recreational area, where visitors can enjoy the natural beauty of the sea shore and bays.
+From the Central District to Causeway Bay in northern part of the island is the main commercial, shopping and entertainment area; the residential area is from Tin Hau to Chai Wan on the eastern part of the island; and southern part of the island is the recreational area, where visitors can enjoy the natural beauty of the sea shore and bays.

 The New Territories and Outlying Islands